GIFTED EDUCATION PROFESSIONAL DEVELOPMENT SESSIONS

 Unlocking Potential: Educating Gifted Learners

 This session is an introduction to gifted education.
-Topics covered include an overview of New Jersey requirements for gifted education identification and programming, the academic and affective characteristics and needs of gifted learners, and potential issues when those needs are not met.
-Session will include suggestions for using assessment to plan instruction, and examples of high-impact, low-prep differentiation instructional strategies.
+Topics covered include an overview of New Jersey requirements for gifted education identification and programming, the academic and social/emotional characteristics and needs of gifted learners, and potential issues when those needs are not met.
+Session will include suggestions for using assessment to plan instruction, and the rationale for modifying curriculum and differentiating instruction for gifted learners.

 Effective Differentiation Strategies